 Our Community.
 Our Commitment.

-Memorial Hospital will always be grounded by our community roots.
+Yakima Valley Memorial is a not-for-profit organization with a charitable purpose. that will always be grounded by our community roots.
 When its founders planted the seed nearly 60 years ago, it was probably hard to imagine that the hospital would grow into the mighty tree it is today, with branches that extend far and wide.

 Meeting the health care needs of our community is essential to our not-for-profit mission.
 That mission also extends to serving those who cannot afford health care and to supporting programs and services for those in financial need.

 Local governance, local decisions for local people.
-Members of Memorial's Board of Trustees are local people who make decisions that are carefully considered to provide the best possible health care for our community.
+Members of Yakima Valley Memorial's Board of Directors are local people who make decisions that are carefully considered to provide the best possible health care for our community.

 Our Role As Not-For-Profit

-Unlike health care systems owned by for-profit companies that return profit to stockholders, Memorial is a not-for-profit organization with a charitable purpose.
-Memorial Hospital was founded in 1950 by a group of local citizens.
+Unlike health care systems owned by for-profit companies that return profit to stockholders, Yakima Valley Memorial is a not-for-profit organization with a charitable purpose.
+Yakima Valley Memorial was founded in 1950 by a group of local citizens.
 As a not-for-profit hospital any money remaining after expenses have been paid is reinvested in health care.
 That money stays in the community to purchase needed medical equipment and support health education and other community health needs.

 It's Better For Patients

 The community-owned, not-for-profit approach to health care best serves our patients and our communities.
 For profit hospitals focus mainly on acute care and services that have a "bottom line".
 Not-for-profit hospitals have a full continuum of services, with many that do not have a positive bottom line.